xdissent/monowave-eagle/README.rst

 * The package value appears inside the component where possible, or at the bottom, left justified.

+* All package outlines are 8 mil wide.

 Devices
 ~~~~~~~

 * Gates are named `A` and `B` (`C`, `D` etc).

+* Single gate devices are named `A`.

+* Supply gates are named `SUP`.

 * Supply devices may include only supply symbols with a single supply pin
   named for the device itself.

+* SPICE data is defined on a device if possible.

 Schematics
 ~~~~~~~~~~